xvxd4sh/xvxd4sh.github.io/README.md

-# minimus
+# Personal site
-A minimal Jekyll theme for both a personal portfolio and blog.
+This is an attempt in making a personal and professional site.